Proportional Participatory Budgeting with Additive Utilities: The Method of Equal Shares

-This process gives rise to a different voting rule, an exhaustive variant of Rule X. Note that this rule is not priceable since it may ask voters to pay for candidates that they assign utility 0.
-By necessity, this rule sometimes elects candidates that cannot be afforded by its supporters.
-In these cases, when we elect such a candidate $c$, we will ask all supporters of $c$ to pay all their remaining money for $c$, and split the remaining cost to be paid equally among voters who do not support $c$.
-Say that the maximum amount paid by a non-supporter for $c$ is $x$; Rule X selects those candidate that minimize the value $x$ at each step.
-Because voters are asked to spend their entire remaining budget if a non-affordable candidate they like is elected, this extension of Rule X will not distort the outcome too much.
+Thus, we can make Equal Shares exhaustive by perturbing the input utilities so that all utility values are positive.
+Specifically, for a small $\epsilon > 0$ ($\epsilon \ll \min_{u_i(c) > 0} u_i(c)$), and for each $i \in N, c \in C$ such that $u_i(c) = 0$ in the initial instance we set $u_i^\epsilon(c) = \epsilon$.
+Then we run Equal Shares on the modified instance $\{u_i^\epsilon\}_{i \in N}$.
+By \Cref{prop:exhaustive_rule_x} the outcome is exhaustive.
+We call this strategy ``\emph{completion by perturbation}''.\footnote{By necessity, this rule sometimes elects candidates that cannot be afforded by its supporters (so it is not priceable).
+When we elect such a candidate $c$, this completion asks all supporters of $c$ to pay all their remaining money for $c$, and splits the remaining cost to be paid equally among voters who do not support $c$.
+Say that the maximum amount paid by a non-supporter for $c$ is $x$; this completion selects those candidates that minimize the value $x$ at each step.

+Another option is to set $u_i^\epsilon(c) = \cost(c) \cdot \epsilon$, which minimizes the fraction of a project's cost that is paid by non-supporters, rather than the absolute payment of non-supporters.
+Experiments suggest that this choice may be preferable.}

+\paragraph{Other completions} Users of Equal Shares could also choose to use the budget not spent by Equal Shares to further other goals.
+For example, they could use ``\emph{completion by utilitarian greedy}'' which selects unselected projects in order of their total utility $\sum_{i \in N} u_i(c)$, mirroring the voting rule commonly used in practice. \citet{pet-sko:laminar} proposed to complete Equal Shares with the use of Phragm\'{e}n's sequential rule, but this only works for approval-based utilities.